lucastaniolo/hurry_plants/README.md

 All working assets textures are _required_ to be authored at 16-bit(to avoid low precision issues) and at least double the inteded-use resolution.
 During export, scale the resolution back to the intended-use size and 8-bit precision.
 Although it is possible to clamp the texture size inside Unity, importing the image at the intended-use size will keep the project leaner and the repository lighter.
 If you don't know what the final resolution will be yet, 2048 is a safe temporary size.

 All imported textures should be properly configured on import according to its usage.
-All textures except the albedoTransparency(and emission maps) need to have the sRGB checkbox turned off.
+All textures except the albedoTransparency(and emission maps) **must** have the sRGB checkbox turned off.

 Normal maps should be baked, authored and imported in the OpenGL(Y+) format for its Green Channel.
 During the baking process, make sure your baker is set to use Mikkelsen Tangent Space(MikkT) and Bitangets calculated per pixel.
 Your low poly mesh must be triangulated before baking with hard edges on uv seams to avoid harsh normal map gradients.